zkoss/zkdoc/zk_dev_ref/performance_tips/control_resource_caching.md

 }
 ```

-Manually setting a version id
+### Example 2: Use a Fixed Build Version
+This example appends a static version string to the build:

 ``` java
 public class ForceResourcesUpdateWebapp extends SimpleWebApp {